-e information per Sub-Component Derivation from SDP Parameters (see note 2) Wieula AVP (See Hote 2) (see notes 1 and 5) • not be wildcarded.
+service information per Derivation from SDP Parameters Media-Sub-Component (see note 2) AVP (see notes 1 and 5) not be wildcarded.
 Source ports shall not be supplied.
 However, for TCP transport, if the local UE is the passive end point (NOTE 9), the uplink source port shall be derived from the 'm=' line of the uplink SDP.
 If the local UE is the active end point (NOTE 9), the downlink source port shall be derived from the 'm=' line of the downlink SDP.
 Proto shall be derived from the transport of the "m=" line.
 For "RTP/AVP" proto is 17(UDP).
 For "TCP", as defined in RFC 4145 [16], or " TCP/MSRP", as defined in RFC 4975 [17], proto is 6(TCP).
-Flow-Usa age The Flow-Usage AVP shall be supplied with value "RTCP" if the IP flow(s) described in the Media-Sub-Component AVP are used to transport RTCP.
+Flow-Usa nge The Flow-Usage AVP shall be supplied with value "RTCP" if the IP flow(s) described in the Media-Sub-Component AVP are used to transport RTCP.
 Otherwise the Flow-Usage AVP shall not be supplied.
 RFC 2327 [11] specifies how RTCP flows are described within SDP.
-If the IP flows(s) are used to transport signaling the value should be "AF- NOTE 4 T 1: (4 SIGNALLING" e service information is defined in 3GPP TS 29.214 [10]. ers are described in RFC 2327 [11]. a attribute for the media component negotiated in a previous offer-answer exchange was 11012 0. sendrecv, or if no d lirection attribute was provided, and the new SDP direction attribute sendonly or recvonly is sequent SDP offer-answer exchange, uplink and downlink Flow-Description AVPs shall be NOTE 4: answer shall be us not understand the is available when the session information is derived, the direction attributes from the SDP ed to derive the flow description.
+If the IP flows(s) are used to transport signaling the value should be "AF-SIGNALLING" NOTE 1: The encoding of the e service information is defined in 3GPP TS 29.214 [10].
+NOTE 2: The SDP paramete ers are described in RFC 2327 [11].
+NOTE 3: sendrecv, or if no d a attribute for the media component negotiated in a previous offer-answer exchange was irection attribute was provided, and the new SDP direction attribute sendonly or recvonly is sequent SDP offer-answer exchange, uplink and downlink Flow-Description AVPs shall be NOTE 4: answer shall be use not understand the is available when the session information is derived, the direction attributes from the SDP ed to derive the flow description.
 However, to enable interoperability with SIP clients that do inactive SDP attribute, if a=inactive was supplied in the SDP offer, this shall be used.
 If the available when the session information is derived, the direction attributes from the SDP offer NOTE 5: The AVPs may be detailed in 3GPP T omitted if they have been supplied in previous service information and have not changed, as S 29.214 [10].
-NOTE 6: nation is derived from an SDP offer, the required SDP may not yet be available.
+If the session inform corresponding Flow be wildcarded. nation is derived from an SDP offer, the required SDP may not yet be available.
 The v Description AVP shall nethertheless be included and the unavailable fields (possibly all) shall NOTE 7: <sdp direction=""> =</sdp> licates that the SDP was received from the network and sent to the UE.
-This is equivalent to
+This is equivalent to NOTE 8: Support for TCP at a P-CSCF acting as AF is only required if services with TCP transport are used in the